The Lean Transformation Model: Structure Your Business Needs

 Every employee at your company has a clear overview of the business and becomes an active and internal part of it, even outside their defined core responsibilities.
 They have the closest relationship to clients, the most profound understanding of business processes, and the power to shift company culture.

-Capability development refers to the facilitation of innovation culture through employee engagement.
+In this specific framework, capability development refers to the facilitation of innovation culture through employee engagement.
 Each person should have the opportunity and guidance to partake in intrapreneurship or corporate entrepreneurship.

 Pro tip: There’s a big difference between intrapreneurship and corporate entrepreneurship.